Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="set-result"></a>
 #### Passing data back
-If you wish to pass data from the called shortcut to the calling shortcut, you can either do this by storing values into variables (using [setVariable()](#set-variable)) in the called shortcut and then reading those values in the calling shortcut (using [getVariable()](#get-variable)), or you can use the `setResult` function.
+If you wish to pass data from the called shortcut to the calling shortcut, you can either do this by storing values into global variables (using [setVariable()](#set-variable)) in the called shortcut and then reading those values in the calling shortcut (using [getVariable()](#get-variable)), or you can use the `setResult` function.
 The latter accepts a single string argument.
 This string can then be accessed by the calling shortcut on the object returned by the `executeShortcut` function via its `result` key.

 ```js
 // What the called shortcut does: